-La 10 impart knowledge and skins in the field of Engineering/ Technology, Management, Education, Science & Arts and related areas; ☐ To dedicate itself for improvement of social and economic status and enhancement of the quality of life for all; ☐ To strive for maximizing human welfare through education; ☐ To produce effective knowledge workers, practitioners and educators who will be guided by vision, compassion, knowledge, discipline, discovery with deep respect for human values; ☐ To provide an individual engineering and other professional learning experience for each student; ☐ To develop critical thinking, analytical ability and creative skills; ☐ To supplement the curricula, team work, leadership, communication skills, project management, social concerns and ethics and ☐ To establish interaction with industries for Technology, Research & Development.
-In line with above vision and mission statements, Lingaya's Vidyapeeth has the following special characteristics: ☐ Lingaya's Vidyapeeth is an Institution for providing a student with opportunity for all round development and education with the aim of effective living as a good citizen. ☐ It has special strength in the field of Engineering and Technology with emphasis on practice and problem solving skills.
-I lis activities and course curriculum concentrate on design, self-learning and research, which ☐ Its activities and course curriculum concentrate on design, self-learning and research, which are the unique features of the Vidyapeeth are the unique features of the Vidyapeeth. are the unique features of the Vidyapeeth.
-The primarily value of knowledge and skill imparted by Lingaya's Vidyapeeth resides in its are the unique features of the Vidyapeeth. ☐ The primarily value of knowledge and skill imparted by Lingaya's Vidyapeeth resides in its utility in creating an infrastructure for the physical welfare of the general public, in sustaining are the unique features of the Vidyapeeth. ☐ The primarily value of knowledge and skill imparted by Lingaya's Vidyapeeth resides in its utility in creating an infrastructure for the physical welfare of the general public, in sustaining good health of individual and the community. are the unique features of the Vidyapeeth. ☐ The primarily value of knowledge and skill imparted by Lingaya's Vidyapeeth resides in its utility in creating an infrastructure for the physical welfare of the general public, in sustaining good health of individual and the community. ☐ Lingaya's Vidyapeeth facilitates and promotes creativity and critical thinking capabilities in are the unique features of the Vidyapeeth.
-The primarily value of knowledge and skill imparted by Lingaya's Vidyapeeth resides in its utility in creating an infrastructure for the physical welfare of the general public, in sustaining good health of individual and the community.
-Lingaya's Vidyapeeth facilitates and promotes creativity and critical thinking capabilities in its students. are the unique features of the Vidyapeeth. ☐ The primarily value of knowledge and skill imparted by Lingaya's Vidyapeeth resides in its utility in creating an infrastructure for the physical welfare of the general public, in sustaining good health of individual and the community. ☐ Lingaya's Vidyapeeth facilitates and promotes creativity and critical thinking capabilities in
+$\hfill\square$ To impart knowledge and skills in the field of Engineering/ Technology, Management , Education, Science & Arts and related areas;

+\Box To dedicate itself for improvement of social and economic status and enhancement of the quality of life for all;

+\Box To strive for maximizing human welfare through education;

+\Box To produce effective knowledge workers, practitioners and educators who will be guided by vision, compassion, knowledge, discipline, discovery with deep respect for human values;

+$\hfill\square$ To provide an individual engineering and other professional learning experience for each student;

+□ To develop critical thinking, analytical ability and creative skills;

+\Box To supplement the curricula, team work, leadership, communication skills, project management, social concerns and ethics and

+□ To establish interaction with industries for Technology, Research & Development.

+In line with above vision and mission statements, Lingaya's Vidyapeeth has the following special characteristics:

+\Box Lingaya's Vidyapeeth is an Institution for providing a student with opportunity for all round development and education with the aim of effective living as a good citizen.

+\Box It has special strength in the field of Engineering and Technology with emphasis on practice and problem solving skills.

+\Box Its activities and course curriculum concentrate on design, self-learning and research, which are the unique features of the Vidyapeeth.

+\Box The primarily value of knowledge and skill imparted by Lingaya's Vidyapeeth resides in its utility in creating an infrastructure for the physical welfare of the general public, in sustaining good health of individual and the community.

+□ Lingaya's Vidyapeeth facilitates and promotes creativity and critical thinking capabilities in its students.

+\Box The education in Lingaya's Vidyapeeth enhances the inherent capacity of a student with honesty, courage and fairness.